did-app/www/guides/ruby-on-rails-openid-connect-integration/index.md

 *For this guide we will use [Faraday](https://rubygems.org/gems/faraday) to make HTTP requests.
 However you can replace this with your preferred client library.*

-To finish setting up our new Rails project we will create a welcome page.
-Use the Rails generator.
+To finish setting up our new Rails project we will create a welcome page, using the Rails generator.

 ```
 bin/rails generate controller Welcome index